paulbricman/secondbrain/_buffer.md

 Action and perception distord space representation Motor cortex magnifies by function, not structure (also children drawings) If physical space informs conceptual space, how does it all fit in 3 dimensions? distortion?
+AR place ID are like place cells, perhaps also place neurons in multimodal